hupili/min-mac-app/README.md

    * Put `my.app` dir under your `/Applications/` dir.
    Rename as you wish.
    * Modify `Contents/MacOS/main.sh` accordingly so that it invokes your executables.
-   You may want to put other resources in the same folder to make it more like a package.

 Before any modification, you can try `open my.app` from CLI to test whether it works.
 It should open [this project repo](https://github.com/hupili/min-mac-app/) with your default browser.